 Contributions in this category were discussed Saturday 5 Oct.
 1845–2000 and Sunday 0900-1130 in Track A (chaired by JRO).

-Problem with palette mode memory footprint – revisit in context of non-CE8.
+Problem with palette mode memory footprint – Y.-H. Chao volunteered fixing that issue.

 BoG (X. Xu) to review the remaining contributions related to palette mode (from JVET-P0460 onwards) was established.